 Make sure you’re both covered.
 If you and your significant other are the household breadwinners, both of you should seriously consider getting life insurance.
 Even if you’re a stay-at-home parent, it’s super smart to get insured.
 If something were to happen to you, the costs of the at-home care you provide your family can be covered.

 Name your beneficiary.
 Now that you have your coverage, you’ll have to name a beneficiary.
 What is a beneficiary?
 They’re the person (people or entity) who will receive the death benefit should you pass away.
-Usually, a spouse or children are named primary beneficiary, but to better understand your options, read more about choosing a beneficiary.
+Usually, a spouse or adult children are named primary beneficiary, but to better understand your options, read more about choosing a beneficiary.

 To fine-tune your life insurance plans, talk to an American Family Insurance agent.
 Get the life insurance coverage you need, the peace of mind you deserve, and special protection for the most important people in your life — your family.